 Hall of Fame induction date (Hot Wheels): 2011

 Kids (and, yes, many adults) have been collecting and racing Hot Wheels cars since its first mini muscle cars vroomed into toy stores in 1968.
 Why?
 Maybe it’s the super-specific 1:64 scale.
 Or the authentic sporty die-cast details, based on real auto designs.
 (Mattel hired Chevy designer Harry Bradley to craft the look.)
-Or maybe it’s just that universal need for speed—with something that fits in little hands.
-Ages 3 and up, about $9.50, Amazon.
+Or maybe it’s just that universal need for speed—even in little hands.
+Ages 3 and up.

-NEW TWIST: Hot Wheels Corkscrew Crash Trash Set
+NEW TWIST: Hot Wheels Corkscrew Crash Track Set

 For Hot Wheels fans who want to accelerate.
 This looping criss-cross race track comes with one vehicle and is full of gnarly twists, hairpin turns, motorized boosters and, of course, plenty of space for careening, fly-off-the-track crashes.
 Perfect for any young Mario Andretti or Danica Patrick in the family.
-Ages 5 and up, about $50.00, Amazon.
+Ages 5 and up.

 CLASSIC: Radio Flyer My 1st Wagon